Got questions? We’ve Got Answers.

 What are Terpenes and What do they Do?

 If you have ever smelled a fully budded Hemp (or Marijuna) plant then you are smelling Terpenes.
 Terpenes produce the aromas that are distinct in Cannabis plants.
 For instance, the Cherrywine strain in Hemp truly smells like Cherry, and it stays in the oil after extraction (Depending on the type of extraction).
 While they are most known for their smells, terpenes have other potential therapeutic uses.
-Terpenes are not exclusive to cannabis plants, but they are auxiliary in the benefits that Cannabis plants have.
+Terpenes are not exclusive to cannabis plants, (they are found in many herbs, spices, and foods) but they are auxiliary in the benefits that Cannabis plants have.
 Terpenes have potential healing properties such as anti-inflammation effects, anxiety relief, stress relief, and relaxation.
 Terpenes are not essential in CBD products, but they are beneficial to have in the products.
 A few common Terpenes are: Myrcene, Pinene, Limonene, and Linalool.

 How do different methods of extraction effect CBD as a final Product?